Mickuye/Supply-Chain/README.md

 Identifying volume and tracking daily orders helps pinpoint short-term demand trends.
 The 7-day moving average levels out daily variations, making it easier to spot consistent growth or declines without being distracted by outliers.

 **SQL SOLUTION:**
-create table Supply_chain2
-like supply_chain;

-WITH TotalSum AS (
-    SELECT workDate, customer, location,
-           SUM(ordercount) AS totalorder,
-           SUM(Numberofpieces) AS totalpieces,
-           SUM(totalrevenue) AS revenue
-    FROM supply_chain2
-    GROUP BY customer, location, workdate
-),
-Row_Num AS (
-    SELECT workdate, customer, location, totalorder, totalpieces, revenue, ROW_NUMBER() OVER(PARTITION BY customer, location ORDER BY workdate) AS Row_No FROM TotalSum
-),
-MovingAvg AS (
-    SELECT *,
-           CASE
-               WHEN Row_No > 6
-               THEN AVG(revenue) OVER (PARTITION BY customer, location ROWS BETWEEN 6 PRECEDING AND CURRENT ROW) ELSE NULL
-           END AS `7-movgAvg`
-    FROM Row_Num
-)
-SELECT *
-FROM MovingAvg;

 **Fundamental observations:**
 1. This query calculates total orders, total pieces, and revenue for each location per day.